vuejs/docs/src/about/faq.md

 The Web Components specs are relatively low-level, as they are centered around defining custom elements.
 As a framework, Vue addresses additional higher-level concerns such as efficient DOM rendering, reactive state management, tooling, client-side routing, and server-side rendering.

-Vue also fully supports consuming or exporting to native custom elements - check out the [Vue and Web Components Guide](/guide/extras/web-components) for more details.
+Vue also fully supports consuming or exporting to native custom elements - check out the [Vue and Web Components Guide](/guide/extras/web-components) for more details
+السلام عليكم

 <!-- ## TODO How does Vue compare to React? -->